 According to (insert your spokesperson's name), "Our (insert event/activity name) is a great opportunity to reach out to women in our community and alert them to their personal risk factors for heart disease.
 By joining together we can raise awareness locally about heart disease and help lead women on the path to prevention."

 (Insert a paragraph that highlights key aspects of your event.)

-(Insert Organization name) activities are in partnership with The Heart Truth, a national awareness campaign warning women about their risk of heart disease.
-The campaign is sponsored by the National Heart, Lung, and Blood Institute (NHLBI), part of the National Institutes of Health (NIH), U.S. Department of Health and Human Services (HHS), in partnership with The Office on Women's Health (OWH) and other organizations committed to the health and well-being of women.
+(Insert Organization name) activities are in partnership with The Heart Truth, a national education program warning women about their risk of heart disease.
+The program is sponsored by the National Heart, Lung, and Blood Institute (NHLBI), part of the National Institutes of Health (NIH), U.S. Department of Health and Human Services (HHS), in partnership with The Office on Women's Health (OWH) and other organizations committed to the health and well-being of women.

 About The Heart Truth

-Although significant progress has been made in increasing awareness among women that heart disease is their #1 killer (from 34 percent in 2000 to 69 percent in 2009) most fail to make the connection between its risk factors and their personal risk of developing heart disease.
-A nationwide campaign, The Heart Truth, is underway to raise awareness that women need to protect their heart.
+Although significant progress has been made in increasing awareness among women that heart disease is their #1 killer (from 34 percent in 2000 to 56 percent in 2012) most fail to make the connection between its risk factors and their personal risk of developing heart disease.
+A nationwide education program, The Heart Truth, is underway to raise awareness that women need to protect their heart.

-This national campaign is building awareness of women's heart disease and empowering women to reduce and prevent their risk.
+This national education program is building awareness of women's heart disease and empowering women to reduce and prevent their risk.
 It is reaching women with important heart health messages in community settings through a diverse network of national and grassroots partner organizations.

-For more information about women and heart disease, including materials such as The Healthy Heart Handbook for Women and fact sheets about women and heart disease, please visit http://www.hearttruth.gov or call the NHLBI Health Information Center at 301-592-8573.
+For more information about women and heart disease, including fact sheets about women and heart disease, please visit http://www.hearttruth.gov or call the NHLBI Health Information Center at 301-592-8573.